kotae42/romaudit_cli/README.md

 - Simpler codebase

 ### What file formats are supported?
-Any uncompressed ROM file format (.nes, .snes, .md, .gb, .gba, .n64, .iso, .bin, etc.) that matches entries in your DAT/XML file.
+Any uncompressed ROM file format (.nes, .snes, .md, .gb, .gba, .n64, .iso, .bin, etc.) that matches entries in your DAT file.